How Larry Summers went from Obama’s top economic adviser to one of Biden’s loudest critics

 Speaking from the White House podium last month, Jared Bernstein, a member of the Council of Economic Advisers, called that assertion “just wrong.”

 Summers publicly took himself out of the running for an administration job last summer.
 But he’s hardly idle.
-He still teaches at Harvard and sits on the boards of Square, a mobile payments company, and Premise Data, a San Francisco-based data analytics provider.
+He still teaches at Harvard and sits on the boards of Square, a mobile payments company, and Doma, a San Francisco-based provider of technology designed to simplify real estate closings.
 He also writes newspaper opinion columns and gives paid speeches.

 He says he’s focused on making the most of his multiple outside roles, rather than finding his way back into government.